 Location: El Quinche, Ecuador

-Collaborators: Washington University in St. Louis – Brown School, Universidad San Francisco de Quito, St. Louis Children’s Hospital, Washington University School of Medicine
+Collaborators: Washington University in St. Louis, Brown School, Universidad San Francisco de Quito

 Description: Globally, 250 million children do not reach their developmental potential and 155 million are stunted, yet few population-based studies have examined the direct effects of nutrient deficiencies on early brain development.
-This study is examining an evolutionary nutrition intervention during pregnancy derived from diets consumed for 99.9% of hominin history when bodies and brains were healthier.
-The trial is currently underway in the central highlands of Ecuador and aims to 1) compare the efficacy of maternal evolutionary nutrition intervention on fetal/newborn linear growth outcomes, 2) examine the metabolic pathways that mitigate fetal/newborn growth outcomes in association with maternal nutrition and 3) characterize change in fetal/newborn brain morphology using field friendly imaging techniques.
+This study will examine an evolutionary nutrition intervention during pregnancy derived from diets consumed for 99.9% of hominin history when bodies and brains were healthier.
+A pilot clinical trial will be conducted in the central highlands of Ecuador to compare fetal and newborn outcomes among women randomized to: 1) evolutionary nutrition package (high quality diet plus nutrition messaging); and 2) control (standard-of care supplements).
+Ultrasound brain measures, nutrition and morbidity data, and blood metabolomics will be assessed at 21 weeks gestational age, 37 weeks gestational stage, and postpartum.

 Sponsor: Children’s Discovery Institute